kaicoh/rms_api_ruby/README.md

 # RmsApiRuby

 RmsApiRuby is a ruby gem for the RMS(Rakuten Marchant Service) Web API.
-At this time this gem supports OrderAPI only.By default all API calls will return [Hashie::Mash](https://github.com/intridea/hashie/tree/v1.2.0) objects.
+By default all API calls will return [Hashie::Mash](https://github.com/intridea/hashie/tree/v1.2.0) objects.
+At this time this gem supports OrderAPI and InventoryAPI only.

 Support
 - OrderAPI
+- InventoryAPI

 Not Support yet
 - ItemAPI